In Search of the Frozen Realm

 We then set out into the Southern Ocean and the infamous Drake’s Passage.
 The seas can be very rough but they can also be surprisingly calm as well.
 Typically there is a swell and on the first morning ’at sea’ quite a few don’t come to breakfast.
 However, most get their sea legs during the first day.
 As the ornithologist I look out for seabirds (and dolphins and whales if we are lucky), give lectures (quite novel with the ship rolling from side to side!) and mingle with the passengers at meal times.

 The sighting of Antarctica is another highlight - to see the ice capped mountains of the South Shetlands with lots of Pintado Petrels around the ship - knowing you’ve arrived!
-If you are lucky, on the afternoon of the second full day at sea you will get ashore at a location in the South Shetlands (but never expect this, bad weather on the crossing may mean a full 2 days at sea, or you may get there arly, and the weather suddenly changes. na 2 days at searealy on this.
-This is another highlight an an unforgettable moment (yep, the whole cruise is a series of highlights!), the first step ashore in Antarctica!
+If you are lucky, on the afternoon of the second full day at sea, you might get ashore at a location in the South Shetlands (but never expect this, bad weather on a crossing may mean 2 full days at sea, or the weather suddenly changes on arrival).
+If you do get ashore, it will be an unforgettable moment, that first step ashore in Antarctica!

 Passengers are taken ashore in Zodiacs and it seems like the penguins on the beach are waiting for you!
 You are told to keep 5m away from penguins but they are more than welcome to come up to you and many are overwhelmed by the close encounters they have with the inquisitive penguins.
 There is also the chance to see laid back and fat Weddell Seals, belching Elephant Seals and noisy Antarctic Fur seals.
 With the surrounding scenery and all the ice, it surpasses all expectations, the remains of whale jawbones and seal carcasses on the beach adding to the surreal atmosphere.